jackluo923/devstack/README.md

 this file if you want anything other than the most basic setup.
 Start by reading the [configuration guide](doc/source/configuration.rst) for details of the configuration file and the many available options.

+# Configure devStack with VMware
+Create a new virtual network in vmware using virtual network editor
+- Created VMnet10 (unused) and configure it as below
+    - host only network adapter
+    - uncheck a host virtual adapter to this network
+    - uncheck use local DHCP service to distribute IP address to VM
+    - subnet IP: 10.10.10.0, Subnet mask: 255.255.255.0

+Inside VMware virtual machine settings
+- in processors section, enable Virtualize Intel VT-x/EPT or AMD-V/RVI (this option allows nested visualization)